pietrobraione/sushi/README.md

 There are two additional dependencies that are not handled by Maven so you will need to fix them manually.

 * JBSE needs to interact at runtime with an external numeric solver for pruning infeasible program paths.
 At the purpose SUSHI requires to use [Z3](https://github.com/Z3Prover/z3), that is a standalone binary and can be installed almost everywhere.
 There is a known bug that prevents JBSE to interact with the solver if it is installed in a path containing spaces.
 Please don't do that until the bug is fixed.
 * SUSHI uses the [GNU Linear Programming Kit (GLPK)](https://www.gnu.org/software/glpk/) and its Java wrapper [GLPK-Java](http://glpk-java.sourceforge.net/) to find a minimal set of traces that cover a number of coverage objectives.
 Both unfortunately have a native part.
 If your operating system is Debian or Ubuntu you can install the libglpk and libglpk-java packages.
 Under OSX there is a GLPK package under Macports, but no package for GLPK-Java.
-In the worst case you will need to install GLPK and/or GLPK-Java from sources, in which case consider that both have many other dependencies on their own.
-Refer to the GLPK and GLPJ-Java pages for instructions on how to install these packages from sources..
+In the worst case you will need to install GLPK and/or GLPK-Java from sources, that have both many other dependencies on their own.
+Refer to the GLPK and GLPK-Java pages for instructions on how to install these packages from sources.

 Once installed GLPK-Java, you will (possibly) need to modify the Maven POM file of the master project.
-This refers to version 1.10 of GLPK-Java, so if you installed a different version of GLPK-Java you must edit the `master/pom.xml` file and modify the `<version>` tag of the `org.gnu.glpk:glpk-java` artifact so that it matches your version, then right-click on the master project in the Package Explorer, select Maven > Update Project..., select again (if it is the case) the master project in the list that it will appear and press OK.
+This by default will install version 1.10 of the GLPK-Java jar file, but the jar file's version must match the version of the GLPK-Java native part, so if you installed a different version of GLPK-Java you must edit the `master/pom.xml` file: Modify the `<version>` tag of the `org.gnu.glpk:glpk-java` artifact and put the right version number, then save, right-click on the master project in the Package Explorer, select Maven > Update Project..., select again (if it is the case) the master project in the list that will appear and press OK.
 You will also need to to set the path to the native part of the GLPK-Java library, but at the moment this can be done only under Eclipse, so more on that in the next section.
 Expect that in the future we will improve the POM file so it is possible to work from the command line.

 ## Working under Eclipse